jordanhughes421/pump-curve-master/COMPREHENSIVE_APP_EXPLANATION.md

 *   **Email and Password:**
     *   Users enter their registered email and password.
     *   The system verifies the credentials against the stored `User` data.
-*   **Google OAuth:**
-    *   Users can log in by selecting the "Sign in with Google" option.
-    *   The system redirects the user to Google for authentication.
-    *   If the user has previously registered or logged in with this Google account, the system links them to their existing `User` record via the `Account` table.

 ### 3. User Logout